syncrosim/pysyncrosim/docs/quickstart.rst

    >>> mySession.add_packages("helloworldTime")
    ['helloworldTime'] installed successfully

-To install a package from a `.ssimpkg` file on your local computer rather than installing directly from the server, you can use the Session `add_packages()` method with the `packages` argument set to the filepath to the local Package.
+To install a package from a *.ssimpkg* file on your local computer rather than installing directly from the server, you can use the Session :meth:`~pysyncrosim.session.Session.add_packages()` method with the ``packages`` argument set to the filepath to the local Package.

 .. code-block:: pycon

     # Install helloworldTime Package locally
     >>> mySession.add_packages("path/to/helloworldTime.ssimpkg")

-Now `helloworldTime` should be included in the Package list.
+Now ``helloworldTime`` should be included in the Package list.

 .. code-block:: pycon